int

 21 100%

-The statistics of dealing the first two cards a player receives can be quite curious.
-The table shows the probability of having blackjack, hard and soft combinations.
+The statistics of dealing the first two cards a player receives can be pretty curious.
+The table shows the probability of having the natural blackjack, hard hands, and soft combinations.

-Note that blackjack is dealt only 4.8% of the time, and the cards that come up most often are the ones where you have to take some sort of active action.
+Note that the natural blackjack is dealt only 4.8% of the time, and the cards that come up most often are the ones where you must take some sort of active action.

-It is not uncommon for a player to get seventeen to twenty points from a hand, which means a good chance of winning.
-It's also quite common to get cards that, if you add one more card to them, you won't get more than twenty-one points (e.g. "soft" combinations or "hard" ones up to eleven points).
+It is common for a player to get seventeen to twenty points, which means a good chance of winning.
+It's also quite typical to get cards that, if you add one more card to them, you won't get more than twenty-one points.

 21 (blackjack) 4,8%